Grove Road Primary School ASC Centre

-The child could have difficulties with communication such as: limited non-verbal communication skills, difficulties with verbal comprehension, understanding abstract language and non-literal language, restricted, unusual use of language.
+The child could have difficulties with communication such as: limited non-verbal or pre-verbal communication skills, difficulties with verbal comprehension, understanding abstract language and non-literal language, restricted, unusual use of language.

 Spoken language should be the child’s main method of communication.

-The child needs regular support from a speech and language therapist to develop their communication skills and/or use of language.
+The child needs regular support from a speech and language therapist working alongside skilled HLTAs to develop their communication skills and/or use of language.

 The child could have difficulties with social interaction such as: not initiating or avoiding contact with others, inappropriate social and emotional behaviour.

-The child should need regular specialist support to develop their social understanding and social skills.
+The child could need regular specialist support to develop their social understanding and social skills.

 The child could have difficulties with thinking and behaviour such as: restricted imagination and inflexible thinking such as repetitive rather than imaginative play, fixed or limited areas of interest, difficulty coping with unplanned change.

-There should be evidence that the child’s autistic spectrum disorder is affecting their social and emotional development such that it is causing anxiety or social problems.
+There could be evidence that the child’s autistic spectrum condition is affecting their social and emotional development such that it is causing anxiety or social problems.

 The child should have broadly age appropriate self-help skills (in relation to toileting, feeding etc.)

-The child is able to manage in a mainstream school with some support.
+The child is able to manage in a mainstream school with little to no support.